Recovery beyond separation

 Renewal is about optimism for what is achievable.
 The alternative is simply survival and to live life in an out of chaos, often for years or even a lifetime.

-Renewal is doable provided each parent truly takes ownership for what I have discovered from our support for separating parents; namely, that each parent loves their children more than they are angry with the other parent.
+Renewal is doable provided each parent truly takes ownership for what I have discovered from our support for separating parents: namely, that each parent loves their children more than they are angry with the other parent.

 If either parent is unable to affirm the above statement, they need to find support that helps them to meet their parenting responsibility.